istio/istio/tools/certs/README.md

 Note that the Makefile generates long-lived intermediate certificates.
-While this might be acceptable for demonstration purposes, a more realistic and secure deployment would use short-lived and automatically renewed certificates for the intermediate Citadels.
+While this might be acceptable for demonstration purposes, a more realistic and secure deployment would use short-lived and automatically renewed certificates for the intermediate CAs.